NEGROS OCCIDENTAL TRAVEL GUIDE + TOURIST ATTRACTIONS,ITINERARIES

 They celebrate the Sag-ahan Festival which aims to give thanksgiving and praise for all the blessings that have been given to them yearly.
 Some of the attractions are the Kevin’s Reef, Mainit Hot Spring, Kampanoy Cave, Dalisun Falls, and the Trangkalan Cave.

-The notable places to visit are the Our Lady of Guadalupe Church (biggest church in the province), Balay Dolid (ancestral house), Sunset Boulevard, Century-old Acacia Haven, Relic of an 18th Century Graveyard, Fruit Stand by the Highway, Highway Food Park, Tabao Fish Terminal Food Court, and the Tabao Weavers Association (TWA).
+The notable places to visit are the Our Lady of Guadalupe Church (biggest church in the province), Balay Dolid (ancestral house), Sunset Boulevard, Century-old Acacia Haven, Relic of an 18th Century Graveyard, Fruit Stand by the Highway, Highway Food Park, Tabao Fish Valladolid Food Court, and the Tabao Weavers Association (TWA).

-The City of Victorias is divided into 26 Barangays with a total population of 87,933 settlers.
+The City of Victorias in Negros Occidental is divided into 26 Barangays with a total population of 87,933 settlers.
 The place is well-known because it has the worlds’ largest sugar mill, the Victorias Milling Company.
 Additionally, the place also serves as a starting point for the hikers and tourists who would like to go to the Northern Negros Natural Park, Mount Mandalagan and Mount Silay.

-Situated in this place is the St. Joseph the Worker Chapel, an important cultural property of the National Museum of the Philippines.
-Of course, the journey to this place will not be complete without taking an experience to their unique festivals.
+Situated in this place is St. Joseph the Worker Chapel, an important cultural property of the National Museum of the Philippines.
+Of course, the journey to this place will not be complete without taking the experience to their unique festivals.
 The Kadalag-an Festival every 21st of March (Charter Anniversary), the Malihaw Festival every 26th of April, and the Kalamayan Festival every month of December (a tribute to sugar farmers).
 Because of the fact that their main source of living is inclined to sugarcane, the tourist’s spots of the place is also related to it, places such as Gawahan Ecological Park and the Penalosa Farm.